umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 ![movePage.jpg](images/Globale-Widget.png)

-- From The Content tree on the left, hover over content
+- From the Content tree on the left, hover over Content

 - Then click the ... select Global Content Holder